-While obeying applicable rules of the road, officers may maneuver on routes parallel to and advance of the pursuit in order to provide advance warning and traffic control to increase the probability of safe passage of the pursuit and safety for the pursuing officers and the public.
+There should be no paralleling of the pursuit route.
 Officers are authorized to use emergency equipment at intersections along the pursuit path to clear intersections of vehicular and pedestrian traffic to protect the public.
 Officers should remain in their assigned area and should not become involved with the pursuit unless directed otherwise by a supervisor.